ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 The Credential that Gives you the Edge

-The American Nuclear Society offers the following materials to help you prepare for the PE Nuclear Exam:
+Licensure is an indicator of dedication to integrity, hard work, and creativity and is an assurance that the individual engineer has passed at least a minimum screen of competence.
+The American Nuclear Society offers the following materials to help you prepare for the Nuclear PE Exam:

 Additional helpful information: